 Types of Vaccine Available

 The quadrivalent flu shot protects people 6 months of age and older against four strains of influenza; two strains of Influenza A and two strains of Influenza B. The shot uses killed (or inactivated) flu virus.

-The high-dose flu vaccine is available for people age 65 and older.
+The senior-dose flu vaccine is available for people age 65 and older.

 Vaccine Information Statements

 The Centers for Disease Control and Prevention (CDC) offers a number of vaccine information statements providing details of the vaccines required to be administered.
 Download vaccine information statements on the VIS webpage.

 The Health District supports strategies that are designed to strengthen and sustain public health and improve the health of communities through immunization programs.
 Download the Immunization Program Policy Statement PDF 44KB to learn more.